doitsujin/dxvk/README.md

 DXVK is an open-source project that provides a Vulkan-based implementation of Direct3D 11 (D3D11), Direct3D 10 (D3D10), and Direct3D 9 (D3D9) for use on Linux-based operating systems.
 DXVK is designed to improve the performance and compatibility of Windows games that use DirectX graphics technology when running on Linux-based systems.

-DXVK translates Direct3D calls from games into Vulkan commands, which can be executed on Linux systems with better performance and efficiency than the original Direct3D implementation.
-By using Vulkan, DXVK can take advantage of the low-level hardware capabilities of modern GPUs, which can result in smoother and more responsive gameplay.

-The support for D3D9 in DXVK is particularly useful for running older games that use this version of DirectX.
-DXVK is not an official Microsoft product, but rather a third-party project developed by the open-source community.

 For the current status of the project, please refer to the [project wiki](https://github.com/doitsujin/dxvk/wiki).

 The most recent development builds can be found [here](https://github.com/doitsujin/dxvk/actions/workflows/artifacts.yml?query=branch%3Amaster).